Vaguery/CargoBot-ruby/readme.md

     subroutine 3: []
     subroutine 4: [:L_red, :claw, :call3]

+Any other token not mentioned here will be placed in a register, but ignored when interpreted.

 ### Execution

 `CargoBot.activate` places the execution pointer at the first token of the first subroutine, executes it, and moves on.
 When a `call` token is interpreted, the current pointer is saved in a call stack, and the pointer jumps  to the first token in the called subroutine.
 When the last token in a called subroutine is executed, the call stack is popped to reset the execution pointer to just after the `call`.